bbauska/LFS171x/README.md

 <li><b>Proposal</b></li>
     If an open-source initiative wants to be hosted under the Hyperledger greenhouse, a proposal is submitted to the TSC for review.
 The proposal must have a clear description and a well-defined scope, must identify the development resources that are committed to the project, as well as the initial maintainers, and must be vendor neutral.
 <li><b>Incubation</b></li>
     Once a project proposal is approved, it enters the Incubation phase, and the community has a chance to explore different idea related to the project.
-When a project reaches a mature-enough stage and qualifies to be declared Active, the maintainers will vote to submit a graduation review request to the TSC.
-All projects ready to graduate from Incubation must have a fully functional code base, test coverage commensurate with other Active projects, an active and diverse community of developers, and a history of releases that follow the Active release process.
-A project in the Incubation stage is not guaranteed to eventually graduate - some projects never get to Active state.
+When a project reaches a mature-enough stage and qualifies to be declared <i>Active</i>, the maintainers will vote to submit a graduation review request to the TSC.
+All projects ready to graduate from Incubation must have a fully functional code base, test coverage commensurate with other <i>Active</i> projects, an active and diverse community of developers, and a history of releases that follow the <i>Active</i> release process.
+A project in the Incubation stage is not guaranteed to eventually graduate - some projects never get to <i>Active</i> state.
 <li><b>Active</b></li>
-    Projects that successfully exit the Incubation phase are considered Active.
+    Projects that successfully exit the Incubation phase are considered <i>Active</i>.
 If reasons exist, an Active project can be deprecated.
 <li><b>First Major Release</b></li>
     If the maintainers of a project are looking to publish the project's first major release, they will have to obtain approval from the TSC.
 <li><b>Deprecated</b></li>
     All deprecated projects are maintained for a six month period by their communities; after that, the projects are removed from subsequent formal releases.
 A deprecation notice is given to the public.
-After a six-month deprecation period, projects are labeled End of Life.
+After a six-month deprecation period, projects are labeled <i>End of Life</i>.
 <li><b>End of Life</b></li>
 	These are projects that are no longer developed or maintained.
 </ul>